How to master the art of popup timing

 It can be a tricky path because you need to remember that people come to your site for different reasons.
 You want to react appropriately to those differences.

 Take a clothing shop as an example.
-Some visitors arrive via SEO by typing “dresses” into the search bar.
+Some visitors arrive via a search engine by typing in “dresses” as their query.
 Others enter your store because a paid ad attracted their attention.
-And some receive a marketing email, and are lured to check out a seasonal dress collection page.
+And some receive a marketing email, lured to check out a seasonal dress collection page.

 The homepage, through a general search